-The Department of Psychiatry at the University of Minnesota strives to fulfill the tripartite mission of the Medical School: excellence in teaching, research, and clinical service.
+The Department of Psychiatry and Behavioral Sciences at the University of Minnesota strives to fulfill the tripartite mission of the Medical School: excellence in teaching, research, and clinical service.

 Our mission is to:

 - Create and disseminate new knowledge in the science of mental health

 - Provide effective and innovative clinical care programs to alleviate the suffering of mental illness

 - Train the next generation of experts who will be leaders in Minnesota and beyond

 - Engage in compassionate and vigorous outreach and advocacy on issues relevant to psychiatric illness, treatment, and research

 To fulfill this mission, the Department of Psychiatry and Behavioral Sciences offers courses and clerkships all four years of the Medical School, including a valuable third-year clerkship where medical students work directly with patients suffering from mental illnesses.
 Furthermore, the department offers a General Psychiatry Residency, a Child and Adolescent Fellowship, a Geriatric Psychiatry Fellowship, and Fellowships in Addiction Psychiatry and Addiction Medicine.
 Recently, the department embarked on a new direction, with the creation of a new Forensic Psychiatry Fellowship.